8ctopus/php-sandbox/README.md

     git clone --depth 1 https://github.com/8ctopus/php-sandbox.git

-For php version 8.2 or 8.1, select the image in `docker-compose.yml`.
+For php `8.2` or `8.1`, select the image in `docker-compose.yml`.
 For older php version, you need to download an [older version of php-sandbox](https://github.com/8ctopus/php-sandbox/releases/tag/1.2.8) and then choose the correct php version in `docker-compose.yml` as the architecture changed since.

 ## start coding